Equivariant instanton homology: Survey of the homology theories

 \subsection{Acknowledgements}

-I would like to thank my advisor, Ciprian Manolescu, for his constant advice and support.
+I thank Ciprian Manolescu for his constant advice and support.
 I also thank Ali Daemi, Kim Fr\o yshov, Tom Mrowka, Chris Scaduto, and Matt Stoffregen for useful discussions about gauge theory, and Sucharit Sarkar for conversations on equivariant homology.
-Furthermore, I would also like to thank Kevin Carlson, Tyler Lawson, and Mike Hill, for helpful conversations during the preparation of the appendix, and especially Aaron Royer for many patient discussions.
-The author was partially supported by NSF grant number DMS-1708320. \addtocontents{toc}{ }
+I also thank Kevin Carlson, Tyler Lawson, and Mike Hill, for helpful conversations during the preparation of the appendix, and especially Aaron Royer for many patient discussions.

+I would also like to thank Mariano Eccheveria, Robert Ladu, and several anonymous referees for a careful reading and discussion of parts of this article.
+Finally, Gard Olav Helle deserves special thanks for his careful read of the appendix.
+In particular, the final version of this manuscript uses the clean approach to completion presented in \cite{GOH}, greatly simplifying the discussion.